ayebear/picoes/README.md

 ### Register systems

 This registers a basic movement system.
+PicoES will create an instance of the class for you, so do not try to pass in an already instantiated object.

 ```javascript
 world.system(['position', 'velocity'], class {